Stochastic Bilevel Optimization with Heavy-Tailed Noise: Experiments

-To demonstrate the robustness of our method under heavy-tailed noise, we compare our N$^2$SGDA method against several baseline stochastic approaches, including stochastic gradient descent ascent (SGDA) \citep{lin2020gradient}, stochastic gradient descent with a max-oracle (SGDmax) \citep{jin2020local,nouiehed2019solving}, and a variant of SGDmax that applies gradient clipping to both the $x$- and $y$-updates.
-Although the exact gradient of the problem is available, we deliberately employ a stochastic gradient oracle that generates noisy estimates with perturbations drawn from the heavy-tailed Pareto distribution.
-Specifically, for each iteration $t \in [T]$, we define the stochastic gradient as $\nabla F(x, y, \xi) = \nabla f(x, y) + \xi$, where $\xi = \hat{\xi} - \BE[\hat{\xi}]$ and $\hat{\xi}$ is i.i.d. drawn from the Pareto distribution with the shape parameter $\alpha$.
-This construction ensures that $\BE[\xi] = 0$, so the stochastic gradient oracle is unbiased while still exhibiting heavy-tailed noise.
-The stepsizes for all algorithms are tuned from the set $\{1 \times 10^{-6}, 3 \times 10^{-6}, 1 \times 10^{-5} \ldots, 1 \}$.
-For N$^2$SGDA, Clipped-SGDmax, and SGDmax, we fix the number of inner iterations to 10.
+We compare our N$^2$SGDA (Algorithm \ref{alg:nsgd_minimax}) against baseline methods including stochastic gradient descent ascent (SGDA) \citep{lin2020gradient} and stochastic gradient descent with a max-oracle (SGDmax) \citep{jin2020local,nouiehed2019solving}.
+The stepsizes for all algorithms are tuned from $\{1 \times 10^{-6}, 3 \times 10^{-6}, 1 \times 10^{-5} \ldots, 1 \}$.
+For N$^2$SGDA and SGDmax, we fix the number of inner iterations be 10.
 We set the total iteration count to $T = 5{,}000$ for N$^2$SGDA, Clipped-SGDmax, and SGDmax, and $T = 50{,}000$ for SGDA, so that all methods incur the same total number of stochastic first-order oracle calls.
-We perform 20 independent runs for each experiment and present the averaged results.
-The convergence performance of these methods under Pareto noise is reported in Figure~\ref{fig:pareto_result}.
-All methods converge rapidly to a neighborhood of the optimal solution.
-However, while SGDmax and SGDA exhibit pronounced oscillations in their trajectories after some point, N$^2$SGDA and Clipped-SGDmax demonstrate markedly more stable convergence behavior in the presence of the heavy-tailed noise.
+We perform 20 independent runs for each algorithm and present the averaged results.

+We present the performance of all methods under Pareto noise with $\alpha\in\{1.2,1.5,1.8\}$ in Figure~\ref{fig:pareto_result}.
+We observe that the proposed N$^2$SGDA converges faster than baseline methods SGDmax and SGDA, and its advantage is especially evident in the cases of $\alpha=1.2$ and $\alpha=1.5$.
+Furthermore, the baselines SGDmax and SGDA exhibit pronounced oscillations in their trajectories, while the proposed N$^2$SGDA demonstrates markedly more stable convergence behavior under the heavy-tailed noise.